 What to Expect at a September 16 Celebration

-Although the size of a Día de Independencia parade could be much larger in a border city like Tijuana, small communities tend to put on a rather impressive show for this celebration each year.
-The small communities tend to select a stretch of highway for their parades, and school children of all ages provide a large portion of the entertainment.
+Although the size of a Día de Independencia parade could be much larger, small communities usually host the most impressive festivities.
+The small communities tend to select a stretch of highway for their parades, and school children provide the entertainment.
 Some students dress in traditional garb from various regions of the nation or from various points in history.
 Others wear their school uniforms and march in neat rows as patriotic music plays.
-After the parades conclude, members of the community tend to gather in a nearby park to celebrate with more music, vendor booths, and lots of delicious food.
+After the parades conclude, members of the community tend gather in a nearby park.
+Music, vendor booths, and lots of delicious food await.

 Pro Tip: Mexican insurance online gives you toll road access, so secure Mexico auto insurance before taking off!

-Your driving is important, and your Mexico auto insurance is an important protection.
 With so much activity on the highway, the potential for an accident is significant.
 Further, the amount of pedestrian activity could increase the potential for pedestrian accidents.
-Your Mexican insurance online needs to be sufficient to cover a death benefit if 5,000 times that average wage in the state in which you are traveling.
+Your Mexican insurance online needs to be sufficient to cover anything that could happen.
 However, your attention should be heightened to avoid such serious accidents.
 Your vehicle should be parked safely as you explore the activities.
-Even an accident involving a rolling vehicle could create serious backlash for you as a tourist if you lack sound Mexico auto insurance.
+Even an accident involving a rolling vehicle could create serious backlash for you as a tourist.

 Traditions To Note When Celebrating Mexican Independence Day.